kgroveshok/z80-homebrew/WORD-LIST.md

  The heap is used for storing user defined words as well as any values pushed to stack.
 ### DUP ( u -- u u )     Duplicate whatever item is on TOS | DONE
 ### ?DUP ( u -- u u )     Duplicate item on TOS if the item is non-zero (Only works for numerics) | DONE
+### DMARK ( s --  )  Set the debug marker id to first three chars of s | DONE
+ Most useful for tracing your code for errors as you can set various markers to display when MONITOR is called
+### LSHIFT ( w -- w )    16 bit left shift | DONE
+### RSHIFT ( w -- w )    16 bit right shift | DONE
 ### SWAP ( w1 w2 -- w2 w1 )    Swap top two items on TOS | DONE
 ### : ( -- )         Create new word | DONE
 ### ; ( -- )     Terminate new word and return exec to previous exec level | DONE
 ### DROP ( w -- )   drop the TOS item   | DONE
 ### 2DUP ( w1 w2 -- w1 w2 w1 w2 ) Duplicate the top two items on TOS  (Only works for numerics) | DONE
 ### 2DROP ( w w -- )    Double drop | DONE
-### PICK ( ux ... u x -- ux ... u n )    Replace x on stack with the item from position x on stack  | TODO
+### PICK ( ux ... u x -- ux ... u n )    Replace x on stack with the item from position x on stack  | DONE
+ >[!NOTE]
+ > If the chosen item is a string the pointer is pushed to TOS.
+The string is not safely duplicated.
 ### 2SWAP ( w1 w2 w3 w4 -- w3 w4 w1 w2 ) Swap top pair of items | TODO
 ### @ ( w -- ) Push onto TOS byte stored at address   | DONE
 ### C@  ( w -- ) Push onto TOS byte stored at address   | DONE